-We're living in an age where fridges connect to the internet and cutlery is Bluetooth enabled otherwise you may as well be eating your dinner with twigs.
+We're living in an age where fridges connect to the internet and cutlery is Bluetooth-enabled, and if your's don't you may as well be eating your dinner with twigs.

 Smart kitchen devices are now commonplace in the internet of things revolution, with a whole host of cool connected accessories and appliances up for grabs that range from smart stoves to forks and plates that help you manage portion control.

 Essential round-up: Best smart home security systems

 If you're not sure where to get started with upgrading your kitchen supplies, check out our pick of the top kitchen tech...

 The Dash buttons can live anywhere in your house but the kitchen makes the most sense.
 With a tap, the Dash can order whatever you want straight through your Amazon account.
 So the next time you need more coffee or paper towels, the Dash button is just a press away without the hassle of hopping in your car or turning on a computer.

 Similar to the Amazon Dash button, GeniCan sits with your garbage can to make sure you never forget the groceries you need.